 SnowDrift Snow Tubing Park

-As Southern California’s largest and oldest snow tubing park, SnowDrift, is the perfect place to take littles for a day of fast and furious frosty play in the fresh mountain air.
+As Southern California’s largest and oldest snow tubing park, SnowDrift in the San Bernardino National Forest, is the perfect place to take littles for a day of fast and furious frosty play in the fresh mountain air.
 Kids of all ages race down powdery slopes on snow tubes specially designed for speed and safety.
 There are beginning, intermediate and advanced slopes, so your babes are bound to find one where they feel comfortable.
 After your ride, pop over to the on-site refreshment stand which offers cocoa, hot dogs, candy, soda and other splurge-worthy delights.
 Entrance is $17 per person per hour, kids 36” tall or under are free.

 P.O.
 Box 252